 This work is an exhibition poster, not signed by the artist.
 Here’s how to catalog the work on Artsy:

 Artist: After Damien Hirst,

-Medium Type: Posters
+Medium Type: Ephemera or Merchandise

 Please note that the spin paintings made at the 2009 Pinchuk Art Centre exhibition Requiem are not considered to be by Damien Hirst, and the Hirst Authentication Committee (HIAC), when they were still active, did not authenticate these works.
 Artsy acknowledges that the artist did hand sign a select number of these spin paintings; however, they may only be listed as by Damien Hirst if they are accompanied by an HIAC Certificate of Authenticity.